Pardon My French

 A few seconds later, I realized the correct translation and called him.
 “Allo” Herve said.
 “Herve, I’ve got it.
 We would say shove it up your ass and make like an airplane.
 Mostly, we just say the shove it part.
 Don’t repeat it.
 Ok?
 It’s really very rude.”
 “Ok, Lawaa” said Herve, “I won’t.”
 Then just before he hung up he said “Lawaa, one more thing.”
 “Yes”, I said.
 “Shove it up your ass!” he said.
 He was laughing so hard that I could hear him all the way across the office.
 Herve told everyone at work to shove it up their ass that day and for many days after.

 Tu te le mets au cul et tu fais l’avion or Shove it up your #$% and make like an airplane is my FU mantra.
 I call it Pardon My French.
 The statement is powerful, playfully poetic and discrete (slang French not everyone can translate – I hope your DW isn’t French).
-Pardon My French can be downloaded and printed out on paper for .99 cents here and hung in your office, studio, home or kept in your purse or wallet.
+Pardon My French can be ordered in a variety of media here and hung in your office, studio, home or kept in your purse or wallet.
 Saying this mantra to yourself will make you laugh and move forward.
 If someone successfully translates it, you can play dumb and tell them you picked it up at a flea market in Paris or even better just say, “Yes, that is what it means” with no explanation.